1968/69 SEASON REVIEW

-In the League Cup City travelled to Huddersfield and earned a replay in a 0-0 draw.
-The Blues beat Huddersfield in the replay 4-0 but not before they lost in the league again, 1-0 at Stoke.
+In the League Cup they travelled to Huddersfield and earned a replay in a 0-0 draw.
+The Blues beat Huddersfield in the replay 4-0, but not before they lost in the league again, 1-0 at Stoke.

 Following a 1-1 home draw against Southampton, City were 2nd from bottom in the league having played 9 games.

-Back in the league City moved up to 1th in Division 1 with an emphatic 4-0 win against Sunderland at Roker Park.
-However disappointingly The Blues were then knocked out in the 3rd Round of the League Cup as they lost 1-0 to Blackpool at Bloomfield Road.
+Back in the league City moved up to 15th in Division 1 with an emphatic 4-0 win against Sunderland at Roker Park.
+However, disappointingly, the Blues were then knocked out in the 3rd Round of the League Cup as they lost 1-0 to Blackpool at Bloomfield Road.

 The trip may have taken it’s toll on the players as a visit to Goodison Park in the league ended in a 2-0 win for Everton.

 Back at Maine Road and the visit of two North London Clubs, Arsenal ended 1-1 and Tottenham were well beaten, 4-0.

 The Blues then drew 1-1 at Coventry and 3-3 at home to Nottingham Forest and were now 12th in the league.